make-all/tuya-local/README.md

 In my experience, fans can be a bit flaky.
 If they become unresponsive, give them about 60 seconds to wake up again.

+## Kogan Switch gotchas

+While setting this up, I observed after a while that the current and power readings from the switch were returning 0 when there was clearly a load on the switch.
+After unplugging and replugging, the switch started returning only dps 1 and 2 (switch status and timer).
+If HomeAssistant is restarted in that state, the switch detection would fail, however as Home Assistant was left running, it continued to work with no readings for the current, power and voltage.
+I unplugged the switch overnight, and in the morning it was working correctly.

 ## Finding your device ID and local key

 You can find these keys the same way as you would for any Tuya local integration.
 You'll need the Goldair app or the Tuya Tuya Smart app (the Goldair app is just a rebranded Tuya app), then follow these instructions.